elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 Right, you did **not** check the above link, you expect this docs to be self-contained.
 Too bad.

-Let's start by writing our bucket registering logit, and show how its usage would be, if we do not write a proper API.
+Let's start by writing our bucket registering logic, and show how its usage would be, if we do not write a proper API.

 ```elixir
 defmodule KV.Registry do